-ACCURACY
+Group Size

-Accuracy is a measure of the gun's ability to place a group of bullets on a target and is a function of both ammunition and gun.
+Group size is a measure of the gun's ability to place a group of bullets on a target and is a function of both ammunition and gun.
 With the sights adjusted for a given distance and using controlled ammunition, an "accurate" gun has the capability of consistently firing bullets in a tight random pattern about the aim point.
-As accuracy falls off, the size of the pattern increases.

-An important but variable factor in apparent accuracy is the shooter.
+For autoloaders there are more moving parts between the alignment of the aiming device (sights) and the parts of the weapon that determine the initial trajectory of the projectile than for revolvers.
+This means that the autoloader has more sources of potential error between where the shooter thinks the handgun is pointed and where it is actually pointed than a revolver.
+However, this does not mean that one type of handgun is inherently more accurate than another.
+These issues are addressed in NISTIR 5109, "Test Procedure for Handgun Accuracy" by ensuring that the sighting device of the handgun under test is always returned to the same line to the target plane for each shot.
+The most important but variable factor in apparent group size is the shooter.
 With a given weapon in good mechanical condition, the scatter will be more strongly influenced by the shooter and his surroundings than anything else.
 This is why in accuracy tests "machine rests" are used to hold and position the pistol in an attempt to remove the human factor.